 Dimethyl sulfoxide (DMSO) — which healthcare professionals use for the cryopreservation of stem cells — may give rise to facial flushing, a tickling sensation in the throat, and a strong taste of garlic in the mouth.
 Rarely, DMSO can cause bradycardia, abdominal pain, encephalopathy or seizures, and renal failure.

 To lower the risk of encephalopathy, which is a brain condition that may occur with doses above 2 grams per kg per day of DMSO, healthcare professionals infuse stem cell infusions that exceed 500 ml over 2 days, and they limit the rate of infusion to 20 ml per minute.

 Blood tests will confirm that the body is producing new blood cells and that any cancer has not returned.
 Bone marrow aspiration can also help healthcare professionals determine how well the new bone marrow is working.

-Complications associated with HSCT include both early and late effects.
+Complications associated with HSCT include both

 Some early onset problems may include:

 - prolonged, severe pancytopenia

 - pulmonary complications